-€ 140.0 million loan to Communal Enterprise "Kyivteploenergo" (Company) to finance critical rehabilitation and modernisation of the district heating infrastructure in the city of Kyiv.
+€ 140.0 million loan to Communal Enterprise "Kyivteploenergo" (Company), split into two equal tranches, to finance critical rehabilitation and modernisation of the district heating infrastructure in the city of Kyiv.

 The project is a part of the Green Cities Framework 2 designed to serve as a sector-wide catalyst for addressing environmental challenges in municipalities.

 The Project aims to provide sustainable and efficient operation of the existing combined heat and power plants and boiler houses in the city of Kyiv, improve the reliability of heat transportation, address other critical challenges in rehabilitating and modernizing the city's district heating system, enhance the quality of heat and hot water services to residential and non-residential customers and improve the Company's operational and financial performance and capacity.